simoninireland/org-sta-fh/README.md

 matriculation numbers, and the grades adhere to our common 20-point scale.)
 Under that heading is the feedback for the student.

-If the feedback is for a group of students, the heading consists of their identifiers, either space- or comma-separated, followed by their common grade.
-The text below is the common feedback.
-If there are sub-headings, these are expected to follow the same structure (one or more identifiers and a grade).
-Any feedback in this tree will be appended to the common feedback, and the grade will be used instead of the common grade.
-(Note to self: could add a +/- to change the grade rather than replace it?)

-The workflow is therefore to create headings for students (or groups), decide on the feedback, and then add the grade to the heading.
+The workflow is therefore to create headings for students, decide on the feedback, and then add the grade to the heading.
 The results is a tree containing sub-headings containing feedback and grades.

 Export format
 -------------